 Once probate is granted, an Executor is responsible for distributing the estate once taxes have been paid.
 There is no time limit in which the estate has to be distributed – often probate takes months and in complex cases, it might take up to a year or more to settle a will.

-It is usual for a solicitor to be appointed as a professional Executor to a will – and this can speed up the process, as specialist probate solicitors such as Duncan Lewis can advise on current inheritance law, as well as tax thresholds and property law and finances.
+It is usual for a solicitor to be appointed as a professional Executor to a will – and this can speed up the process, as specialist Probate solicitors such as ours can advise on current inheritance law, as well as tax thresholds and property law and finances.

-There are Duncan Lewis offices nationwide – and Duncan Lewis probate solicitors offer competitively-priced fixed fees whenever possible to act as a professional Executor or advise Executors on the probate process.
+There are Duncan Lewis offices nationwide – and our Probate solicitors offer competitively-priced fixed fees whenever possible to act as a professional Executor or advise Executors on the probate process.

-For expert legal advice on Wills and Probate and Executor Duties, call Duncan Lewis Probate Solicitors on 0333 772 0409.
+For expert legal advice on wills, probate and executor duties, call Duncan Lewis Wills and Probate solicitors on 0333 772 0409.